Saturniidae: Adults

 Adult females emerge with a complete set of mature ova and "call" males by emitting pheromones (specific "calling" times vary by species).
 Males can detect these chemical signals up to a mile away with help from sensitive receptors located on the tips of their feather-like antennae.
 The males fly several miles in one night to locate a female and mate with her; females generally will not fly until after they have mated.

 Since the mouthparts of adult saturniids are vestigial and digestive tracts are absent, adults subsist on stored lipids acquired during the larval stage.
 As such, adult behavior is devoted almost entirely to reproduction, but the end result (due to lack of feeding) is a lifespan of a week or less once emerged from the pupa.

 One specific species in the family Saturniidae with a special mating pattern is Callosamia promethea (promethea silkmoth).
-Females will mate with multiple males and males will mate with multiple females.
+Females will mate with multiple males and males will mate with multiple females (polygynandry).
 Females that mate with more than one male will produce 10% more eggs.

 Importance to humans

 A few species are important defoliator pests, including the orange-striped oakworm moth (Anisota senatoria) on oaks, the pandora pinemoth (Coloradia pandora) on pines and Hemileuca oliviae on range grasses.

 Other species are of major commercial importance in tussah and wild silk production.
 These notably include the Chinese tussah moth (Antheraea pernyi), its hybridogenic descendant Antheraea × proylei, and the ailanthus silkmoth (Samia cynthia).
 Mopane worm (Gonimbrasia belina), Gonimbrasia zambesina, the cabbage tree emperor moth (Bunaea alcinoe), Gynanisa maia, Imbrasia epimethea, Imbrasia oyemensis, Melanocera menippe, Microgone cana, Urota sinope and the pallid emperor moth (Cirina forda).

 Some species of Saturniidae such as the mopane worm (Gonimbrasia belina) are used as a food source.

 Most Saturniidae are harmless animals at least as adults, and in many cases at all stages of their lives.
 Thus, some of the more spectacular species – in particular Antheraea – can be raised by children or school classes as educational pets.
 The soft, silken cocoons make an interesting keepsake for pupils.

-Some, including the genus Automeris, have urticating spines which sting.
+Some, including the genus Automeris, have urticating spines that sting.

 Caterpillars of the genus Lonomia produce a deadly toxin injected into the victim when it is touched.

 Systematics and evolution

 In terms of absolute numbers of species, the Saturniidae are most diverse in the Neotropics.
 Also, their most ancient subfamilies occur only in the Americas.
 Only the very "modern" Saturniidae are widely distributed across most parts of the world.
 Thus, it is quite safe to assume – even in the absence of a comprehensive fossil record – that the first Saturniidae originated in the Neotropical region.
 Note that at least two of the subfamilies included below are commonly treated as separate families (Oxyteninae and Cercophaninae).

-The following list arranges the subfamilies in the presumed phylogenetic sequence, from the most ancient to the most advanced.
+The following list arranges the subfamilies in the presumed phylogenetic sequence, from oldest to newest.